**UPDATED FOR 2017**

 A messenger shouldn’t ask you to upload your entire address book just to get started, and you shouldn’t have to give out a phone number for people to be able to reach you.

-As mentioned, group chats are encrypted in Whatsapp, and you can create groups with up to 256 members.
+As mentioned, group chats are encrypted in WhatsApp, and you can create groups with up to 256 members.
 That’s pretty amazing, although, with that many people in the group, you can probably assume it’s no longer private.

 Telegram group chats are unencrypted but have a few more features.
 You can even create supergroups with thousands of participants.
 In these supergroups, you can pin messages and create invite URLs that can be posted on your website, or sent in an email.
 You can also add the infamous Telegram bots to your groups, making it easy to do polls, or play games.

-Verdict: Whatsapp Wins, encryption is king
+Verdict: WhatsApp wins, encryption is king

-Whatsapp, however, has one feature that ExpressVPN likes quite a lot, and really can’t do without: Encrypted phone calls.
+WhatsApp, however, has one feature that ExpressVPN likes quite a lot, and really can’t do without: Encrypted phone calls.
 It works quite well, is free, and beats a regular phone call regarding convenience, security, and cost.

 Telegram’s huge advantage lies in being independent of a single device.
 You can install Telegram on as many computers and phones as you like, and even have the web app open in separate browsers at the same time.
-In Whatsapp, your primary device has to be turned on and connected to the Internet, even when you are using WhatsappWeb.
+In WhatsApp, your primary device has to be turned on and connected to the internet, even when you are using WhatsAppWeb.

-Verdict: Whatsapp wins, purely for the encrypted phone calls
+Verdict: WhatsApp wins, purely for the encrypted phone calls

-Both Telegram and Whatsapp allow you to control the “last seen” stamp, and both allow a compiled list of blocked users.
+Both Telegram and WhatsApp allow you to control the “last seen” stamp, and both allow a compiled list of blocked users.

 The fact that you can easily log into Telegram from multiple devices can become a security threat, though the platform mitigates this well by making your “active sessions” visible in the settings, where you can also easily disable anything that is not you.

-Telegram’s ‘secret chats’ come with a few more perks than just encryption; You get notified when the other party takes a screenshot, and you can set a self-destruct time from anywhere between one second to one week.
+Telegram’s “secret chats” come with a few more perks than just encryption: You get notified when the other party takes a screenshot, and you can set a self-destruct time from anywhere between one second to one week.
 After the destruction, the app deletes all the messages on both devices (starting from when the other party read the message), putting you more in control of what your phone stores, and what information could become vulnerable if your phone is stolen or lost.

-Telegram secret chats also do not send any message preview to Apple or Google servers, where they could also be additionally logged.
-In Whatsapp (and Telegram unencrypted chats), this option exists, but you have to disable it manually.
+Telegram secret chats also do not send any message previews to Apple or Google servers, where they could also be additionally logged.
+In WhatsApp (and Telegram unencrypted chats), this option exists, but you have to disable it manually.
 Telegram also asks if you want to enable link previews in secret chats.
 Link previews are generated on Telegram’s servers, and they could compromise privacy, so it’s wise to disable them.